Furness

 Don’t forget if you lose your program, or want one for a prospective new member, always ask for one, and you can always find us on the internet, just google in “Furness Probus Club”.

-Thanks also to Ted Rockley for organising, over many years, our lunches, and note Doug has taken on this task.
+Thanks go to Doug for his work as Treasurer and organising Lunches, and to Ron for taking on “Long Service” and Constitution records.
 Also thanks to Brian Greenwood for taking on the job of Auditor.
 The Chairman and Committee thank Roger, Doug, Jim and all others who contribute their time organising so much for us, and we mustn’t forget Jack Gaffney for preparing and printing our Lunch Menus.
+Last but no means least to retiring Chairman John Quiggin, not only for chairing meetings, but also making the room ready for us on a Monday morning, especially after the venue has held weekend parties.

-In recent weeks we have welcomed one new member, Peter While, and hope he enjoys the fellowship and friendship he has found here.
+In April we welcomed one new member, Rob Dandy, and hope he enjoys the fellowship and friendship he has found here.
 We really could do with about 6 new members…………..

 Our current membership to date stands at